-For a comprehensive overview of the steps necessary to set up a clustered environment, see Configuring a PingAccess cluster in the Clustering in PingAccess reference guide.
+You can find a comprehensive overview of the steps necessary to set up a clustered environment in Configuring a PingAccess cluster in the Clustering in PingAccess reference guide.

 - 1. Click Settings and then go to Clustering > Engine Registration. - 2.
 If applicable, specify an HTTP Proxy for the engine.